arvidn/libtorrent/docs/manual.rst

 peer_blocked_alert
 ------------------

-This alert is generated when a peer is blocked by the IP filter.
+This alert is posted when an incoming peer connection, or a peer that's about to be added to our peer list, is blocked for some reason.
+This could be any of:

+* the IP filter
+* i2p mixed mode restrictions (a normal peer is not allowed on an i2p swarm)
+* the port filter
+* the peer has a low port and ``no_connect_privileged_ports`` is enabled
+* the protocol of the peer is blocked (uTP/TCP blocking)

 The ``ip`` member is the address that was blocked.

 ::